Wanchain Reaches Market Capitalization of $180.15 Million (WAN)

-Wanchain (CURRENCY:WAN) traded 4.9% higher against the U.S. dollar during the 24-hour period ending at 12:00 PM E.T. on September 14th.
-One Wanchain coin can now be purchased for about $0.93 or 0.00001988 BTC on cryptocurrency exchanges.
-During the last week, Wanchain has traded 10.4% lower against the U.S. dollar.
-Wanchain has a total market cap of $180.15 million and $5.21 million worth of Wanchain was traded on exchanges in the last 24 hours.
+Wanchain (CURRENCY:WAN) traded 4.9% higher against the U.S. dollar during the 1 day period ending at 12:00 PM ET on September 14th.
+Wanchain has a total market capitalization of $180.15 million and $5.21 million worth of Wanchain was traded on exchanges in the last 24 hours.
+During the last seven days, Wanchain has traded down 10.4% against the U.S. dollar.
+One Wanchain coin can currently be bought for $0.93 or 0.00001988 BTC on major exchanges.

 - Algorand (ALGO) traded 5.2% lower against the dollar and now trades at $2.07 or 0.00004418 BTC.